rotheconrad/00_GATech_6720Class_Lab05/README.md

 conda install -c bioconda maxbin2
 ```

+*You've now installed MaxBin2 and IDBA-UD.
+Just remember you can activate and deactivate conda environments.
+When you first open a terminal session you will need to activate the EnveomicsLab5 environment before you can run IDBA-UD and MaxBin2*

 ## Step 01: Retrieve the data

 Navigate to the Lab5 disk, make a directory for the data, and download the data.